THE BEST PLACE TO LEARN THE HISTORY OF FILM

-One of the key ingredients in the success of the modern or post-modern film maker is that he or she has a familiarity with the history of film, and when considering film school, you must ask yourself is film school the best place to learn the history of film?
-In order to make the best movies, a filmmaker must be able to draw upon images, themes, storylines and visual tones from movies that have been made from locations and by cultures around the globe, and to draw upon the films of earlier times, stretching all the way back to the first kinescope.
+One of the key ingredients in the success of the modern or post-modern filmmaker is that he or she has a familiarity with the history of film, and when considering film programs, you must ask yourself if film school is the best place to learn the history of film.
+In order to make the best movies, a filmmaker must be able to draw upon images, themes, storylines, and visual tones from movies that have been made from locations and by cultures around the globe, and to draw upon the films of earlier times, stretching all the way back to the first kinescope.
 This means that an aspiring filmmaker need know far more about the cinema beyond the scope of his or her particular interests.

 The elements to look for when considering film school are not so much about the history of film and what has already been done, but the present world of film, and what is being done now, and even more so it should be about the future world of film, and how things will be done then.
 These experiences can be found at film schools that stress a more hands-on approach and the opportunity to engage in a one-on-one mentoring relationship.
 By finding work in the real world of film, you can gain the on the job understanding of how the film world works.